Mediamax > Industry Insights > Insights > How Much Do Companies Spend on Advertising Each Year?

 Dark Mode

-How Successful Companies Spend Their Advertising Budget
+How Much Do Companies Spend on Advertising Each Year?

-How Successful Companies Spend Their Advertising Budget
+How Much Do Companies Spend on Advertising Each Year?

 Ten percent.
 This is the portion of revenue that businesses are told to invest in their annual marketing budget.
 But is this really true?
 How can we compare a startup company to a well-established brand like Apple?
 As marketing budgets continue to rise, more companies are choosing to ditch the 10% rule and go after bigger budgets with bigger rewards.